SU-SWS/Stanford-Drupal-Profile/README.md

 A drush make and Drupal install profile for new sites on the Drupal Hosting Service at Stanford ("Stanford Sites").

 This branch, 7.x-2.x-installed, tracks what is installed on sites.stanford.edu.
-Check out the latest tag on this branch to match what is currently installed on sites.stanford.edu.
+Check out  this branch to match what is currently installed on sites.stanford.edu.

 Leading-edge development occurs on the -dev branch for each Drupal core version (6.x-1.x-dev, 7.x-2.x).
 Those branches may or may not reflect what is installed on sites.stanford.edu.